At first, most people think that having access to lots of muscle building tips is a good thing.

-You could spend the next five years running around the Internet reading everything out there on the subject of nutrition and exercise, and still end up even more confused than you are now.
+You could spend the next five years running around the Internet reading everything out there on the subject of nutrition and exercise, and end up even more confused than you are now.

-Should you be doing interval training?
+Should you be doing HIIT?

 The 5×5 workout?